zuozhenggh/learning-library/solutions-library/peoplesoft-rapid/2provision/provision.md

 * SSH key
 * VCN setup from the previous lab

-## Task 1:  Launching Instance of PeopleSoft from Marketplace
+## Task 1:  Launching instance of PeopleSoft from OCI marketplace

 1. Make sure you are on the Oracle Cloud Infrastructure site